A Tie-breaking based Local Search Algorithm for Stable Matching Problems: Experiments

 Figure \ref{fig:small-sized-SMTI-quality-nos} displays the number of singles produced by various algorithms in solving small-sized MAX-SMTI problems.
-Our TBLS algorithm achieves the highest number of wins and the lowest average number of singles across 220 configurations.
+Our TBLS algorithm achieves the highest number of wins and the lowest average number of singles across 60 configurations.
 TBLS-E closely follows, also demonstrating excellent performance with an average number of singles very similar to that of TBLS.
 Furthermore, TBLS-E stands out as the top performer measured by SECost, as illustrated in Figure \ref{fig:small-sized-SMTI-quality-sec}.
 In almost all configurations, TBLS-E achieves the fairest matchings, significantly outperforming other algorithms.

-Next, we assess the solution quality in addressing large-scale MAX-SMTI problems across 110 configurations, maintaining the same settings for the maximum number of iterations as used for small-sized MAX-SMTI problems.
+Next, we assess the solution quality in addressing large-scale MAX-SMTI problems across 100 configurations, maintaining the same settings for the maximum number of iterations as used for small-sized MAX-SMTI problems.
 Due to its slow performance, LTIU is excluded from this evaluation.
 As the instances become harder, the performance gap between algorithms widens.
-Regarding the number of singles, TBLS remains the winner in most configurations, with approximately 0.2 fewer singles than the second-place TBLS-E and about 1.5 fewer singles than the third-place GSA2, as shown in Figure \ref{fig:large-sized-SMTI-quality-nos}.
-In terms of fairness, TBLS-E consistently leads in most configurations, with an average SECost approximately 100 lower than the second-place MCS, as illustrated in Figure \ref{fig:large-sized-SMTI-quality-sec}.
+Regarding the number of singles, TBLS remains the winner in most configurations, with approximately 0.2 fewer singles than the second-place TBLS-E and about 1.6 fewer singles than the third-place GSA2, as shown in Figure \ref{fig:large-sized-SMTI-quality-nos}.
+As illustrated in Figure \ref{fig:large-sized-SMTI-quality-sec}, TBLS-E consistently leads in most configurations, with an average SECost approximately 100 lower than MCS, which ranks second among the algorithms specifically designed for the MAX-SMTI problems.

+It is noteworthy that the proposed TBLS-E algorithm outperforms both PDB and all other algorithms, achieving the lowest SECost in 95\% of small-sized configurations and 78\% of large-sized configurations.
+This improved performance can be attributed to the fact that, in addition to leveraging PDB as its base algorithm, TBLS-E introduces further constraints on tie-breaking adjustments to better balance satisfaction.
+These results support the effectiveness of TBLS-E in identifying more equitable matchings while maintaining matching sizes comparable to those achieved by its original algorithm TBLS.